 The full amount, before any payroll deductions, of wages and salaries, overtime pay, commissions, fees, tips and bonuses, and other compensation for personal services is included in annual income [24 CFR 5.609(b)(1)].

-For persons who regularly receive bonuses or commissions, Housing Works will verify and then average amounts received for the two years preceding admission or reexamination.
+Housing Works Policy For persons who regularly receive bonuses or commissions, Housing Works will verify and then average amounts received for the two years preceding admission or reexamination.
 If only a one-year history is available, Housing Works will use the prior year amounts.
 In either case the family may provide, and Housing Works will consider, a credible justification for not using this history to anticipate future bonuses or commissions.
 If a new employee has not yet received any bonuses or commissions, Housing Works will count only the amount estimated by the employer.
 The file will be documented appropriately.
+Housing Works will continue to accept verifications by fax, mail, email, hand delivered to drop box or over the phone.
+Clients can also submit pictures of documents as alternate methods of verification.
+Pictures must be legible.
+HCV voucher holders are asked to continue to report changes in writing.
+Some Types of Military Pay.